jeremyCtown/seattle-201d31/01-toolbelt-terminal-git/README.md

 <a id="linter"></a>
 ## Set up a JavaScript linter
 Students should open a new tab in their terminal and cd to their home directory.
-Then `code .eslintrc` in the home directory and paste the contents of the .eslintrc file.
-Then go into the package settings in VSCode and make sure that it is looking for that .eslintrc
+Then `code .eslintrc.json` in the home directory and paste the contents of the .eslintrc.json file.
 [-top-](#top)

 <a id="readings"></a>